johnskop7/Counterfactuals-on-medical-images/README.md

 5. Finally you can apply the method of the connected components by running the script connected_comp.py .
 ```%run connected_comp.py --info_path "/content/info.npz" --method 2 --n 2 --l 21 --pixel_threshold 10 --model_type resnet50 --model_weights=$cnn_weights ``` .
 You should indicate the path where the info from step 4 were saved along with some other important arguments the meaning of which you can find in the script.

+If you want to use the Lung Opacity dataset you should also change in transforms.py script the path where the train,test and validation .csv files were saved.
+You can check the testing.ipynb notebook for further help.